enermaps/enermaps/cm/example_multiply/README.md

 ## Inputs

-To make the CM work, we want to study:
+To make the CM work, we need three inputs:

-* the raster we want to studied,
+* the raster we want to study,
-* the areas we want to studied,
+* the areas we want to study,
 * the multiplication factor.

 ### Raster